r-pufky/payday2-secret/README.md

    `In a place of healing the four thieves stole a vial of vile blood with speed
     and threats they keep all the people under control.`

-Complete **whitehouse** mission as normal.
+Complete **whitehouse** on **overkill or higher** mission as normal.
 Once in the bunker, cut left and see painting.
 If requirements are met it will glow gold.
 Remove the painting.
 Host will then recieve C4; enter room and go down elevator.

 You will see room with 4 levers and a wheel.
 The outer wheel is a riddle, and the inner wheels provide a way to answer.